livekit/livekit-recorder/README.md

 | "FULL_HD_30" | 1920        | 1080         | 30        | 4500          |
 | "FULL_HD_60" | 1920        | 1080         | 60        | 6000          |

-If you don't supply any options, it defaults to 1080p 30 fps.
+If you don't supply any options with your config defaults or the request, it defaults to FULL_HD_30.

 ## Request